FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/_index.md

 The CFTMAIN JOB is an example of a JCL to start Transfer CFT.
 Beginning with the CFTMAIN sample, you can create JOBs to meet your operating requirements.

-You can perform Transfer CFT commands using the CFTUTIL utility, the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> user interface, or the console interface.
+You can perform Transfer CFT commands using the CFTUTIL utility, the {{< TransferCFT/componentshortname  >}} user interface, or the console interface.

 Start the CFTMAIN JCL in the target.INSTALL library.